aloima/tellydb/README.md

 + Provides atomicity when saving to the database file and thread handling

 > Look at [docs/SPECS.md](./docs/SPECS.md) for more technical information

-## Usage
-Start the server, install a client that you can connect to redis/tellydb server like redis-cli.
-Start to use!
+> Look at [docs/FILE.md](./docs/FILE.md) for information about provided files by tellydb

 ## Quick Start
-Compile using `make`, start the server, install a client that allows to connect tellydb server, connect and use the commands.
+* Install a client that allows to connect tellydb or redis server
+* Compile using `make`
+* Look at default configuration file using `telly default-config`
+* If you want to change configuration values, create a configuration file using `telly create-config`
+* Start the server using `telly`
+* Start using some commands

 To list the commands, look at [src/commands](./src/commands/), to get information about cli commands, use `telly help`.

 ## License